Around The Outside Drop HandlebarTitanium Expedition Gravel Bike

 Ultegra is often called the sweet spot groupset in Shimano’s hierarchy; it’s not too expensive but offers light weight and excellent shifting.
 Shimano trickles down its tech through its groupset hierarchy, so although some of the expensive materials used in Dura-Ace are missing from Ultegra, it’s almost as light at 2700g or so with disc brakes and still has a very light touch to braking and shifting too.

 There’s a hydraulic disc brake option as well as direct mount and single bolt rim brakes.
 Ultegra electronic components are intercompatible with Dura-Ace as well.
 Cassette options are currently 11-30 or 11-34.

 Ultegra chainsets come with 52/36 and 50/34 chainring combinations and the four arm shape of the chainset is carried down from Dura-Ace - in fact most Shimano chainsets look similar right down the groupset hierarchy.

 The upspec of Dura-Ace and Ultegra to twelve speeds has left 105 as Shimano’s only 11-speed groupset option.
 105 groupsets offer a pretty light action and good, precise shifting.
 Again, there’s a small jump in weight.

 There’s a good range of component options to suit different bike configurations, so you can buy both standard and direct mount rim brakes and there are cassette options from 12-25 up to 11-34 teeth, to pair with 53/39, 52/36 or 50/34 chainsets.

 You’ll find 105 components specced on bikes that typically retail for between £1500 and £2500.

 Tiagra drops the number of available gears to ten, so there’s a slightly greater jump between ratios as you move up the cassette, although it’s hard to discern as you ride and shift quality is pretty much on a par with 105.
-The Tiagra rear derailleurs don’t have the more wrap-around “shadow” design of the 11-speed options though.
+The Tiagra rear derailleurs don’t have the more wrap-around “shadow” design of the 12-speed and 11-speed options though.